ryan95f/grpc-to-rest-envoy-example/README.md

-# Golang gRPC to REST Envoy example
+# gRPC to REST Envoy example

+An example of how to use the envoy proxy to transcode REST calls to gRPC calls and expose the gRPC service on a common port

 ## Requirements

 The following are required:

 * Docker
-* Golang
+* Golang 15 or greater
 * protoc (Protocal Buffer compiler)

 ## Compiling the protocal buffers